-and/or the member of staff is recruited to fill a vacant post at the school for which there is demonstrable skill shortage.

-- (v) Children living outside the priority admission area with a sibling attend the school; - (vi) Remaining applicants. - 3.4.2 If there are not enough places to satisfy all applications under any one criterion, priority will be given in accordance with proximity to the academy.
+- (ii) Children living in the priority admission area with a sibling attending the school. - (iii) Other children living in the priority admission area; - (iv) Children of staff where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or the member of staff is recruited to fill a vacant post at the school for which there is demonstrable skill shortage. - (v) Children living outside the priority admission area with a sibling attend the school; - (vi) Remaining applicants. - 3.5.2.
+If there are not enough places to satisfy all applications under any one criterion, priority will be given to in accordance with proximity to the academy.
 Where two or more applicants live an equal distance from the academy and it is not possible to differentiate between them, priority will be determined by a random allocation process.
 This process will be independently verified by someone independent of the academy and OAT.

-3.5 In-year admissions
+3.6.
+In-year admissions

-3.5.1 Applications for in-year admissions are accepted and will be processed on a case-by-case basis in accordance with these published admission arrangements.
-In-year admissions forms can be obtained from The Academy Admissions Officer, via the Main Reception on 01621 782377.
+- 3.6.1.
+Applications for in-year admissions are accepted and will be processed on a case-by-case basis in accordance with these published admission arrangements.
+In-year admissions forms can be obtained from The Academy Admissions Officer, via the Main Reception on 01621 782377. - 3.6.2.
 The academy co-ordinates its in-year admissions.
-Any in-year admission application will be considered by the academy and processed in accordance with the determined oversubscription criteria.

-- 3.5.2 The academy will participate in the LA's Fair Access Protocol.
-Children included in the Fair Access Protocol will take precedence over those held on the waiting list.
-Once a child has been identified for admission to the academy under the Fair Access Protocol, the academy will notify the local authority within seven calendar days of the decision to accept or refuse the child's admission. - 3.5.3 It the academy refuses entry, the local authority may request direction from the Secretary of State.
+Any in-year admission application will be considered by the academy and processed in accordance with the determined oversubscription criteria. - 3.6.3.
+The academy will participate in the LA's Fair Access Protocol.
+Students included in the Fair Access Protocol will take precedence over those held on the waiting list.
+Once a student has been identified for admission to the academy under the Fair Access Protocol the academy will notify the local authority within seven calendar days of the decision to accept or refuse the student's admission. - 3.6.4.
+It the academy refuses entry, the local authority may request a direction from the Secretary of State.

 The decision of the Secretary of State will be binding upon the academy.

-3.6 Unsuccessful applications
+3.7.
+Unsuccessful applications

-- 3.6.1 The academy will inform the child's parents if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details.
-Any appeal is before an independent admissions appeal panel. - 3.6.2 A timetable for organising and hearing appeals will be set and published on the academy's website by 28 February each year for the normal admissions round.
-The academy will inform OAT's Head of Governance of any admissions appeals. - 3.6.3 A child is allowed to be on the academy waiting list while an appeal is lodged, and the appeal will not affect their position on the list.
+- 3.7.1.
+The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details.
+Any appeal is before an independent admissions appeal panel. - 3.7.2.
+A timetable for organising and hearing appeals will be set and published on the academy's website by 28 February each year for the normal admissions round.
+The academy will inform OAT of any admissions appeals.

+3.7.3.
+A child is allowed to be on the academy waiting list while an appeal is lodged, and the appeal will not affect their position on the list.
 The decision of the appeals panel is binding on the academy.

-4 Sixth form admissions
+4. Sixth form admissions

+4.1.
 The process detailed in this section is for admissions to the sixth form.
 For further information on this process please contact the Sixth Form Team on 01621 787882.

-4.1 Application process
+4.2.
+Application process